Eir needs to send a message about Covid-19

 9 March 2020 | 0

-Last month eir announced that is was beginning the wind down of the eircom.net webmail service.
-Actually, it wasn’t that obvious, it was a notification that from 31 March 2019 the free e-mail service would be going subscription-only with a monthly fee of €5.99.
+Last month, eir announced that is was beginning the wind down of the eircom.net webmail service.
+Actually, it wasn’t that obvious a move, it was an announcement that from 31 March 2019 the free e-mail service would be going subscription-only with a monthly fee of €5.99.

-For those not willing to subscribe, access will be revoked and messages will be held for 60 days before being completely erased, along with the associated e-mail address.
+For those unwilling or unable to subscribe, access will be revoked from that date and messages held for a further 60 days before being erased, along with the associated e-mail address.

-I can’t imagine anyone getting annoyed over the end of the eircom.net brand but unlike, say, Hotmail, which has the option of changing up to the modern outlook.com domain, there are no plans to contemporise eircom.net, merely shepherd it into a graceful decline.
+I can’t imagine anyone getting annoyed over the end of the eircom.net brand but unlike, say, Hotmail, which has the option of changing up to the modern outlook.com domain.
+In the case of eircom.net there are no plans to contemporise the brand, merely shepherd it into obsolescence.

 At time of writing there are 33 confirmed cases of Covid-19 on the island of Ireland (21 in the Republic, 12 in the North) and concerns are that 1.9 million people could become infected.